scipy-conference/scipy_proceedings/papers/james_bergstra_skdata/james_bergstra_skdata.rst

 * loading into Python, and
 * deleting cached data.

-These common activities are, by convention, implemented by methods on singleton classes within the low-level modules.
+These common activities are typically implemented by methods on singleton classes within SkData's low-level modules.
-A data set class for the Labeled Faces in the Wild ([LFW]_) data set provides a representative example of what low-level data set objects look like.
+The data set class for the Labeled Faces in the Wild ([LFW]_) data set provides a representative example of what low-level data set objects look like.
 What follows is an abridged version of what appears in ``skdata.lfw.dataset``.

 .. code-block:: python